TotalEnergies: Head office

+Subsidiaries

+TotalEnergies Italia

+Total Italia S.p.A. (originally Total Italia S.r.l.) is an Italian company that operates in the distribution of lubricants.
+It is a subsidiary of TotalEnergies SE.

+It was founded in 2018 by the split of the Special Fluids branch from TotalErg in view of the acquisition by Gruppo API.
+It takes its name from the old Total Italia, dissolved in 2010 with the birth of TotalErg.

 Operations

-In May 2014, the company shelved its Joslyn North oil sands project in the Athabasca region of Alberta, Canada indefinitely, citing concerns about operating costs.
+In May 2014, the company shelved its Joslyn North oil sands project in the Athabasca region of Alberta, Canada, indefinitely, citing concerns about operating costs.
 An estimated $11 billion has been spent on the project, in which Total is the largest shareholder with 38.5%.
 Suncor Energy holds 36.75%, Occidental Petroleum owns 15% and Japan's Inpex has a 10% interest.

 Total is involved in 23 projects of exploration and production in Africa, Asia, Europe, North America, South America and Russia.

 Investments

 In 1937, Iraq Petroleum Company (IPC), 23.75 percent owned by Total, signed an oil concession agreement with the Sultan of Muscat.
 IPC offered financial support to raise an armed force that would assist the Sultan in occupying the interior region of Oman, an area that geologists believed to be rich in oil.
 This led to the 1954 outbreak of Jebel Akhdar War in Oman that lasted for more than 5 years.

 Total has been a significant investor in the Iranian energy sector since 1990.
 In 2017, Total and the National Iranian Oil Company (NIOC) signed a contract for the development and production of South Pars, the world's largest gas field.
 The project will have a production capacity of 2 billion cubic feet per day.
 The produced gas will supply the Iranian domestic market starting in 2021.

 During the European Union's sanctions against the military dictatorship Myanmar, Total is able to operate the Yadana natural gas pipeline from Burma to Thailand.
 Total is currently the subject of a lawsuit in French and Belgian courts for the condoning and use of the country's civilian slavery to construct the pipeline.
 The documentary 'Total Denial' shows the background of this project.
 The NGO Burma Campaign UK is currently campaigning against this project.